Reno - Downtown

 239 West 2nd Street – 775-622-9222 – map

 Open Mon-Tue 11am–midnight, Wed 11am-2am, Thu 11am-4am, Fri and Sat 11am–6am, Sun 11am–9pm.
-The best pizza in town and a very popular hangout for many, providing many options for all tastes — including vegetarians and vegans.
-Also regularly features art by local artists.
+Some of the best pizza in town and a very popular hangout for many, providing many options for all tastes — including vegetarians and vegans.
+Also has bar with nice beer selection.
+Regularly features art by local artists.
 Highly recommended!

 669 South Virginia Street – 775-329-4787 – map